 Anger arises largely as a result of a feeling of danger, of a perceived threat, be it real or imagined.
 Our anger is a communication from the body that needs to be listened to, it can be a cry for help from a part of ourselves that feels threatened, possibly repressed, shamed, invalidated or unseen.
 The threat may not be attack, it can be aloneness and rejection, which can be just as scary.
 The danger may be in the present or we might be interpreting something in the present as a danger because it looks or feels in some way, similar to a threat that we experienced in the past, but either way, it’s calling our attention to an important feeling that needs attention.
 Messages of acceptance, care, acknowledgement and emotional safety and connection are what’s ultimately needed.
 Rather than fighting fire with fire by getting angry at yourself or your child for being angry, fight fire with water by bringing in soothing emotional care and empathy.

-Anger is often a cry for positive action that will lead you to feeling more empowered; perhaps a need to seek support, a need to express thoughts more honestly, express or internally care for your feelings, your worries or other strong emotions.
+Anger is often a cry for positive action that could lead you to feeling more empowered; perhaps a need to seek support, a need to express thoughts more honestly, express or internally care for your feelings, your worries or other strong emotions.
 When we can honour and listen to our anger rather than fight it (ignoring, distracting ourselves, venting at others) and make strong positive intentions towards making good changes, speaking our truth and generally allowing ourselves to be more true to ourselves, anger combined with compassion for yourself can give you the energy to bring about powerful and positive changes in your life.